oibook13/GeodesicFlow/MODAL_README.md

 # GeodesicFlow Modal Integration

-This repository now includes Modal integration for distributed training on H100 GPUs in the cloud.
+This repository now includes Modal integration for distributed training on H100 GPUs in the cloud, supporting both FLUX training and the new **SD 3.5 No Regularization training** with the proposed GeodesicFlow method.

 ## Setup